-As a grandson, I am giving tribute to my grandmother and exploring these questions further through a series entitled GRANDMA’S ROSES.
-Through this process, I hope to learn more about the experiences of women elders, particularly in communities of color, and spark conversations with audiences that can deepen appreciation for the leadership of women and challenge the root expectations we have for women in our lives.
+As a grandson, I am giving tribute to my grandmother and exploring these questions further through a documentary film entitled GRANDMA’S ROSES.
+Throughout the filmmaking process I learned more about the experiences of women elders of color, and now hope to spark conversations with audiences that can deepen appreciation for the leadership of women and challenge the root expectations we have for women in our lives.

 Jordan Thierry, Director

-GRANDMA’S ROSES is a series exploring how women exert love and labor and why.
-Told primarily through the stories of dynamic, sharp and courageous grandmothers who've lived boldly in the face of sexism and racism, GRANDMA’S ROSES expands upon the familiar notions of grandmothers as centerpieces and culture-keepers of domestic life by also detailing their contributions outside the home as thought leaders, workers, and community activists.
+GRANDMA’S ROSES is a film exploring the labor and love women invest in their families and communities.
+Told through the lens of Director Jordan Thierry's own grandmother and supplemented with the stories of other dynamic, wise and courageous grandmothers who've lived boldly in the face of sexism and racism, GRANDMA’S ROSES expands upon the familiar notions of grandmothers as centerpieces and culture-keepers of domestic life by also detailing their contributions outside the home as thought leaders, workers, and community activists.